ENCODE-DCC/atac-seq-pipeline/docs/input.md

     ////////// 5) Resource settings //////////

-    // Set of resources defined here is PER REPLICATE.
+    // Resources defined here are PER REPLICATE.
-    // Therefore, total number of cores used will "atac.bowtie2_cpu" x [NUMBER_OF_REPLICATES]
+    // Therefore, total number of cores will be "atac.bowtie2_cpu" x [NUMBER_OF_REPLICATES]
-    // because bowtie2 is a bottlenecking job of the pipeline.
+    // because bowtie2 is a bottlenecking task of the pipeline.
     // Use this total number of cores if you manually qsub or sbatch your job (using local mode of our pipeline).
     // "disks" is used for Google Cloud and DNANexus only.